 An interesting fact: in order to cure the effects of the bite, medieval physicians prescribed to dance a special dance – tarantella.
 This medieval Italian dance by its name and history is directly connected with the city of Taranto, and with the hero of our today’s article – the spider tarantula.

+What does a tarantula look like?
 A tarantula belongs to the type of arthropods, the arachnid class, the order of spiders.
 Tarantulas are the biggest spiders in the world.
 Like many arthropods, the body of a tarantula is covered with small hairs.
 There are two main parts in the structure of the body of a tarantula: the head and chest.

 How many eyes does a tarantula have?
 The tarantula has 8 eyes.
 4 of the tarantula’s eyes are located in a straight line, and the other 4 eyes are located in the form of a trapezium.
 Due to this arrangement of the eyes tarantulas have a viewing angle of 360 degrees.
 In addition to well-developed vision, tarantulas have an excellent sense of smell, with which they can sense potential prey at a long distance.